Skyost/FlutterWeekView/README.md

 * `events` Events to display.
 * `style` Allows you to style your widget.
 A lot of different styles are available so don't hesitate to try them out !
-* `hoursColumnStyle` Same, it allows you to style the hours column on the left.
+* `hourColumnStyle` Same, it allows you to style the hour column on the left.
 * `controller` Controllers allow you to manually change the zoom settings.
 * `inScrollableWidget` Whether to put the widget in a scrollable widget (disable if you want to manage the scroll by yourself).
 * `minimumTime` The minimum hour and minute to display in a day.